What Victims Know About Dog Attack Nerve Damage to Their Hands and Limbs

 What Victims Know About Dog Attack Nerve Damage to Their Hands and Limbs

 	There are two ways nerve damage can occur:

 	- During a dog attack, a bite can break the skin.

 	Nerves carry messages to and from the brain to let the body know things such as temperature, pressure, and pain when coming in contact with something.
 The other thing these messages do is to tell the muscles how to react.
 If nerve damage occurs, it disrupts these signals, which can have several consequences, such as loss of sensation, numbness, or loss of movement.

 	Three types of nerve damage can occur:

 	- Neurapraxia: This is a type of minor nerve damage.
 So this means the nerves weren't severed.
 But they could be injured or crushed.
-So in the case, the injury could heal in days or weeks.
+So, in this case, the injury could heal in days or weeks.

-	- Axonotmesis: This is a more severe type of nerve damage.
-In that case, the nerves have not been severed in half.
-But the nerves could have become severely stretched, yet still intact.
+	- Axonotmesis: This is more severe nerve damage involving unsevered, intact, stretched nerves.
 Also, while this type of injury does have the ability to heal, it can result in the loss of sensation and movement.
 So if you're lucky, it can take can months or even years to heal from this kind of damage with therapy to recover range of motion.

 	- Neurotmesis: This is the worst type of nerve damage.
-In fact, crushing, stretching, or laceration may result.
+Crushing, stretching, or laceration may result.
 Also, it could be permanent unless it gets repaired.
 Repair is achieved by immobilizing the limb or with surgery.

 	The dog bite victim's concern is nerve damage that exists that is causing loss of sensation or movement in hands and fingers.
-Also, this kind of debilitation affects the ability to work, daily activities, and quality of life.
+This kind of debilitation also affects the ability to work, daily activities, and quality of life.
 If you are diagnosed with Neurotmesis, surgery won't completely restore your health yet will remain expensive, taking a long time to heal or partially recover.

-	When a person suffers a dog bite, there are injuries such as lacerations, fractures, nerve damage, and even the risk of infection that need healing, and a considerable period of convalescence.
+	When a person suffers a dog bite, there are injuries such as lacerations, fractures, nerve damage, and even the risk of infection that need healing and a considerable convalescence period.
 Then there is the emotional trauma that is present.
-All of this can be difficult to handle.
+All of this cannot be easy to handle.
 And on top of it is a financial hardship for the victim and the family.